CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

    - Ensure you see URIs starting with:
      `https://ehds.sandbox.com/dataset/...`

+---

+### E. Deploy FairDataPoint 2 Server and Client

-7. Deploy FairDataPoint 2 and other services:
+1. Deploy FairDataPoint 2 and all related services:
    ```bash
    docker compose up -d
    ```

-8. Access FairDataPoint 2:
+2. Access FairDataPoint 2:
    `http://<ip_of_fdp2>:8080` *(adjust if using a different port)*

-   - All metadata records should now use the new URI structure.
+3. All metadata records should now reflect the new URI structure, and previously associated user data should be preserved.

 ---